Post

 • Add the directory of the Box2D library folder in Project Properties

-• Additional Library Directories is located in Librarian>General or Linker>Input
+• Additional Library Directories is located in Linker>General.

 1